-This year’s Pencil Roving is our highest quality.
-We are very proud of the roving returned to us from Downhome Handspun Fibers in North Fork, California.
-We have pencil roving in a variety of white, caramel and grey hues ready for blending and spinning.
+Our 2017 Pencil Roving from Morning Star Fiber Mill in Andrews, NC, is our highest quality.
+It is available in white and grey in grades ranging from our finest #1 & #2 Grades that can be worn next to the skin and #3 Grade that can be worn as a sweater outer garment.
+We have 2016 pencil roving in a variety of white, caramel and grey hues ready for blending and spinning.
 Our roving may be purchased by the ounce or by the entire bump (cylinder of coiled fiber prepared for spinning).

 Our commercially washed and dehaired roving has been run through the dehairing machine 3-5 times.
 Even the Type A fleece from our wether Michigan was run through the dehairing machine twice.

 We sell only natural fiber.
 We often combine our fall and spring fleece from individual pygora goats for processing.
 While any of our fleeces may be sold raw, that is clean but unwashed and not dehaired, we do not encourage first-time pygora fleece users to purchase raw pygora fleece.

 Raw fiber is available for those who understand that approximately 20 hours of hand dehairing is needed for one pygora fleece.
 Guard hair must be removed in order for pygora to be worn next to the skin.
 Raw fleece from specific goats may be reserved to prevent fleece from being processed into cloud or roving.

 Commercial processing of our fleece involves washing the fleece and dehairing it to remove the guard hair.
 Once the guard hair is removed through commercial processing, pygora fiber is soft enough to be worn next to the skin.
 It is most often blended with other wools to make finished products softer and to add loft.
 In exchange, other fleeces add memory to the finished product.
 Entire fleeces from a particular goat may be reserved in advance for purchase after commercial processing.